seanballais/seanballais.github.io/_posts/2016-05-10-speed-testing-the-eup-homepage.md

 ### The Speed Test

-For the speed test, I used my ASUS X454L laptop running Ubuntu 16.04 (64-bit) and Google Chrome 51.0.2704.84.
+For the speed test, I used [my ASUS X454L laptop running Ubuntu 16.04](/blog/why-linux/) (64-bit) and Google Chrome 51.0.2704.84.
 [Chrome Web Developer Tools](https://developers.google.com/web/tools/chrome-devtools/?hl=en) was used to get the loading times.
 The download speed of my wifi connection is around 870Kbps from PLDT with a 2 MBps plan.
-The router used is a PLDT Ultera Home router.
+The router used is a [PLDT Ultera Home](http://pldthome.com/ultera) router.
 I started the test at 4:39 PM and ended at 4:50 PM.

 I hard loaded the homepage ten times giving me a data set of ten elements where each element is a loading time.
 I hard loaded the homepage so that the browser would have to redownload every asset (images, javascript files, CSS files, etc.) of the page.

 // Insert web developer tools

-The exact loading times (in seconds) that I got from the site are (sorted ascendingly) 44.87, 44.89, 44.96, 44.98, 44.99, 45.17, 45.40, 45.67, 45.87, and 46.65.
+The exact loading times (in seconds) that I got from the site are (sorted ascendingly) `44.87`, `44.89`, `44.96`, `44.98`, `44.99`, `45.17`, `45.40`, `45.67`, `45.87`, and `46.65`.
 Based on the data that I got, the site fully loads between 44.87s and 46.65s giving us a mean loading time of 45.345s and a median loading time of 45.08s.
 However, the site can already show the contents within a few seconds.

 // Insert graph

 Given the data, I became curious with the speed of the homepage.
 The homepage has the potential to probably fully load in less than 30 seconds.
 I inspected the data Chrome Web Developer Tools has given me.
 The page is 6.6 MB big.
 I am suspecting that the cause of this size is the use of a lot of images.
 So I inspected the files that has long spikes in the resource graph.

+// Insert spike

 I was surprised.
 The bottleneck of the page are three images that are above the *Visit the Gallery* button.
 Each of them is around 1.0MB big.
 Those three images make up 46.97% of the total page size.
-It is probably best if they compress the three "heavy" images to take up less space and reduce the total page size to probably 3.5 MB.
+It is probably best if they [compress the three "heavy" images to take up less space](https://blog.codinghorror.com/a-comparison-of-jpeg-compression-levels-and-recompression/) and reduce the total page size to probably 3.5 MB.
 That may depend on the final size of the optimized images.

 // Insert three images